Obinna Nwobodo: Enugu Rangers

 After signing for Enugu Rangers, Obinna was promoted straight into the first team within a matter of weeks.
 He was handed his preferred number 8 shirt and registered as a central midfielder.
 Moving straight into the starting eleven, Nwobodo started majority of the early season games, making his league debut in the season opener against Nigerian league giants Kano Pillars.
 He remained in the starting eleven afterwards with his playmaking and distribution helping take Rangers to the very top of the table during the 2016 season.

 Nwobodo was instrumental to Enugu Rangers's eventual title triumph, providing half of the assists for Chisom Egbuchulam's 16 goals and ending Rangers' 32-year wait for a 7th league title.
 On matchday 37 against Ikorodu United, he scored a goal-of-the-season contender; having sighted the Ikorodu United goalkeeper off his line, he scored with a lofted chip shot from almost 40 yards out.
-The tally was later increased to two when Nwobodo again made a spectacular run down the right and then delivered a prefect cross for Egbuchulam to simply tap home.
+The tally was later increased to two when Nwobodo again made a spectacular run down the right and then delivered a perfect cross for Egbuchulam to simply tap home.
 That man-of-the-match performance cemented his place in the team of the season.
 He contributed 7 goals and 10 assists to finish as arguably the best midfielder in the league in his first professional season in the top flight of Nigerian football.
 In December 2016, Nwobodo was presented with the best player award for his performance during the 2016 season by Enugu Rangers management.